-Returning to the original setup, our second concept is a {\it weak spontaneous symmetry breaking $G\rightarrow H$} in which $G$ {\it as the structure group of $TM$} is reduced to (a subgroup of) $H$.
+Returning to the original setup, our second concept is a {\it weak spontaneous symmetry breaking}, denoted as $G\Rightarrow H$, in which $G$ {\it as the structure group of $TM$} is reducible to (a subgroup of) $H$.
 That is, simply there is a $H$-structure on $M$ but probably the connection is not compatible with this structure.
-The strong symmetry breaking above if exists always implies the corresponding weak one cf. e.g. \cite[Theorem 2.3.6]{joy} however not the other way round.
+A strong symmetry breaking always implies the corresponding weak one cf. e.g. \cite[Theorem 2.3.6]{joy} however not the other way round.

-A weak symmetry breaking ${\rm SO}(2m)\rightarrow{\rm U}(m)$ is provided by the following example which goes along the lines of the previous two cases.
-Consider the first order non-linear differential operator
+An (integrable) weak symmetry breaking ${\rm SO}(2m)\Rightarrow{\rm U}(m)$ is provided by the following example which goes along the lines of the previous cases.
+Consider the first order quadratic differential operator